 The Rainbow Mountains Of China Are Earth’s Paint Canvas

-This is just one example of how geology has attracted our attention and raises the question: What makes rainbow mountains so colourful?
-Here I will discuss the diagenetic and mineralogical processes that make up red, green, yellow, and blue.
+This is only one example of how geology has piqued our interest, prompting us to wonder, “What makes rainbow mountains so colourful?”
+I’ll go over the diagenetic and mineralogical processes that result in red, green, yellow, and blue.

-How Did the Rainbow Mountains Form?
+What Caused the Rainbow Mountains to Form?

 The Rainbow Mountains are cretaceous sandstone and siltstone rocks that were imported to China prior to the formation of the Himalayas.
 Sand and dirt were mixed with iron and trace minerals, which contributed significantly to the colours we see today.

 The Indian Plate clashing with the Eurasian Plate about 55 million years ago disrupted what was formerly horizontal and horizontal strata.
 The same mechanism that wrapped up what were flat sandstones in the Rainbow Mountains we see today wrapped up what were flat sandstones in the Rainbow Mountains we see today.

 The procedure elevated the mountains, revealing the underground rocky evidence.
 Climate and erosion have degraded the continent’s strata of siliciclastic rocks, exposing underground formations with varying mineralogy and chemistry.
 As a result, a remarkable range of colours may be seen across the Rainbow Mountains.